The people who are making it possible.

 ARTISTS-IN-RESIDENCE

-Stina Persson is a Stockholm-based illustrator whose work spans advertising, fashion, beauty, and branding.
+Stina is a Stockholm-based illustrator whose work spans advertising, fashion, beauty, and branding.
 Using ink, watercolour, and cut paper collage, she creates work that is tactile, vibrant, and distinctly her own.
 Her clients include Nike, Louis Vuitton, Absolut Vodka, and L'Oréal.

 ARTIST-IN-RESIDENCE